matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 This contract consists of four main functions `commitBatches`, `proveBatches`, `executeBatches`, and `revertBatches`, which can be called only by the validator.

-When the validator calls `commitBatches`, the same calldata will be propagated to the zkSync contract (`DiamondProxy` through `call` where it invokes the `ExecutorFacet` through `delegatecall`), and also a timestamp is assigned to these batches to track the time these batches are committed by the validator to enforce a delay between committing and execution of batches.
-Then, the validator can prove the already committed batches regardless of the mentioned timestamp, and again the same calldata (related to the `proveBatches` function) will be propagated to the zkSync contract.
-After the `delay` is elapsed, the validator is allowed to call `executeBatches` to propagate the same calldata to zkSync contract.
+When the validator calls `commitBatches`, the same calldata will be propagated to the ZKsync contract (`DiamondProxy` through `call` where it invokes the `ExecutorFacet` through `delegatecall`), and also a timestamp is assigned to these batches to track the time these batches are committed by the validator to enforce a delay between committing and execution of batches.
+Then, the validator can prove the already committed batches regardless of the mentioned timestamp, and again the same calldata (related to the `proveBatches` function) will be propagated to the ZKsync contract.
+After the `delay` is elapsed, the validator is allowed to call `executeBatches` to propagate the same calldata to ZKsync contract.

 The owner of the ValidatorTimelock contract is the decentralized governance.
 Note, that all the chains share the same ValidatorTimelock for simplicity.